 Minimal Cross-Talk Between Markers

 With fluorescent imaging we rely upon the Stokes Shift principle, where the absorption and emission spectra are separated from one another which allows for multiple wavelength imaging and multiple fluorophores per tissue.
-However, the emission and absorption spectra bands for each label are quite wide and will within multiplex fluorescent slides overlap with one another.
+However, the emission and absorption spectra bands for each label are quite wide and well within multiplex fluorescent slides overlap with one another.
 This overlapping creates additional noise in the data which can make it challenging to identify low expression markers.
 Further, because the expression of markers on each slide is heterogenous, this means that two areas with the same expression of one marker can have varying degrees of fluorescent intensity due to the interaction of those markers and other unrelated markers.
 Because of the nature of IMC in that it does not use fluorophores, there is not cross talk between channels and thus we do not have to work about one marker effecting another on a slide.

 Signal is Directly Correlated to the Amount of Epitopes